livelaughHODL/PolygonDODO_tradingBot/README.md

 - *determineProfitability()*
 - *executeTrade()*

-The *main()* function monitors swap events from both Uniswap & Sushiswap.
+The *main()* function monitors swap events from both Quickswap & Sushiswap.

-When a swap event occurs, it calls *checkPrice()*, this function will log the current price of the assets on both Uniswap & Sushiswap, and return the **priceDifference**
+When a swap event occurs, it calls *checkPrice()*, this function will log the current price of the assets on both Quickswap & Sushiswap, and return the **priceDifference**

 Then *determineDirection()* is called, this will determine where we would need to buy first, then sell.
 This function will return an array called **routerPath** in *main()*.
-The array contains Uniswap & Sushiswap's router contracts.
+The array contains Quickswap & Sushiswap's router contracts.
 If no array is returned, this means the **priceDifference** returned earlier is not higher than **difference**

 If **routerPath** is not null, then we move into *determineProfitability()*.
 This is where we set our conditions on whether there is a potential arbitrage or not.
 This function returns either true or false.